flurry101/devkit/README.md

 ### 2. Configure Your AI *(Optional, but Recommended)*

-To unlock the AI features, you need a free Google AI API key.
+For full AI awesomeness, you’ll need a free Google AI API key.
+Grab one from Google AI Studio.

 * Get your key from **Google AI Studio**.